-A re-certification audit is conducted to evaluate the continued fulfilment of all of the requirements of the relevant management system standard every three years to confirm continued conformity and effectiveness of the management system as a whole and its continued relevance and applicability for the scope of certification.
-A review of the company's performance during the preceding three year period is also undertaken.
+A re-certification audit is conducted to evaluate the continued fulfilment of all of the requirements of the relevant management system standard every three years to confirm the continued conformity and effectiveness of the management system as a whole and its continued relevance and applicability for the scope of certification.
+A review of the company's performance during the preceding three-year period is also undertaken.

 Short Notice Audits

-It may also be necessary for AAC to conduct an audit at short notice to investigate complaints or in response to change or to follow up on suspended Clients.
-In such cases AAC will make known to the Client the circumstances and conditions under which the requirement to conduct a short notice audit have been determined.
+It may also be necessary for AAC to conduct an audit at short notice to investigate complaints or in response to changes or to follow up on suspended clients.
+In such cases, AAC will make known to the Client the circumstances and conditions under which the requirement to conduct a short notice audit has been determined.
 The Client agrees to meet the extra costs relating to such audits.

 Certificate Suspension, Withdrawal or Restoring Certification